iidastudio/sass-auto-index/README.md

 create some _index.scss by scanning in the specified directory.
 Automatically write @forward in _index.scss.

+It can be use on npm scripts.

+watch mode: -w --watch
+ex) sass-auto-index targetDir -w
-notice) If you want to npm scripts watch, you need to avoid loops.

-ex) "chokidar './src/assets/scss/' -c 'npm run css' -i /.*index.scss/ --initial"
+notice: If you “watch" file and directory, you need using ignore for avoid loops. ex) "chokidar './src/assets/scss/' -c 'npm run css' -i /._index\.scss/ --initial"